 Further Advance Cons

-- It can be difficult to harmonise your rates and repayments in the future
+- It may be difficult to harmonise your rates and repayments in the future

 - Lenders will fully underwrite the entire mortgage whilst assessing the further advance.
 This means they may require changes to the repayment method for any interest-only elements already in place

 Remortgaging is another way you can use your home equity to finance work on your property.

 The amount you can borrow on a remortgage will be determined by:

 - The available equity in your home